basarat/algorithms/src/palindrome/README.md

 * We will start by creating our isPalindrome function
 * It takes a string and returns a boolean
 * To check a string against it's reverse we need its reverse.
 To get it we
   * split the string into an array,
   * reverse the array.
-  * join back the reversed array`.
+  * join back the reversed array.
 * Finally we simply check if the reversed value is equal to the original value and return it.
 If so the original string would be a palindrome.

 ```js